This post is also available in: German

-Riddle’s quiz maker has been around since 2014 – it was founded by quiz industry veterans Boris Pfeiffer, Mike Hawkins, and Dr. Russ King.
+Riddle is an online quiz maker that has been around since 2014.
+It was founded by quiz industry veterans Boris Pfeiffer, Mike Hawkins, and Dr. Russ King.
 We did a bit of sleuthing; it turns out these guys were part of the founding team who set up the quiz site Tickle.com in Europe (way back in the day).

 ★ Quiz-Maker-Review’s Editor’s choice ★

-(Update: January 2021) Riddle received our editor’s choice award – for its compelling mix of quiz flexibility, unlimited plans and simple cost, and the most comprehensive approach to GDPR-compliance and data privacy.
+(Update: July 2021) Riddle just received our ‘Editor’s Choice’ award – for their compelling mix of quiz flexibility, their unlimited usage for all their plans, and the most comprehensive approach to GDPR-compliance and data privacy.

 For you quiz maker geeks, Tickle was a pioneer of the quiz maker industry – we found mentions on Google that Tickle was a top 30 website in the U.S., reaching hundreds of millions of quiz takers around the globe.

 You can see the benefits from all that quiz maker knowledge.

 Riddle’s quiz maker is among the best we’ve reviewed – and features the broadest range of interactive content formats in the industry.
 They offer 15 quiz, poll, personality test, survey, and other tools – each with extensive features and customization options.

 We like how they offer a 14 day completely unlimited, unrestricted free trial – with no credit card required.
 This is a big departure from other quiz maker companies – who either limit the features you can try out (we’re looking at you LeadQuizzes, Qzzr, Involve.me, Outgrow, and TryInteract) or require you to enter your credit card details.